swiftlang/swift/docs/Modules.rst

 Using the new ``@import`` syntax, Objective-C translation units can import Swift modules as well.
-Swift declarations will be mirrored into Objective-C and can be called natively, just as Objective-C declarations are mirrored into Swift for `Clang modules`.
+Swift declarations will be mirrored into Objective-C and can be called natively, just as Objective-C declarations are mirrored into Swift for `Clang modules <Clang module>`.
 In this case, only the declarations compatible with Objective-C will be visible.

 .. admonition:: TODO